Skip to main content Skip to content

 Confidentiality

 A submitted manuscript is confidential material.
 Our academic journals will not disclose a submitted manuscript to anyone except individuals who partake in the processing and preparation of the manuscript for publication (if accepted).
 These individuals include editorial staff, corresponding authors, potential reviewers, actual reviewers, and editors.
-However, in suspected cases of misconduct, a manuscript may be revealed to the members of the academic journals’ ethics committee and institutions/organizations that may require it for the investigation and resolution of the misconduct.
-Our academic journals shall follow the appropriate COPE flowcharts wherever necessary.

-ICMJE - Responsibilities in the Submission and Peer-Review Process
+Further reading: ICMJE — Responsibilities in the Submission and Peer-Review Process | STM — International Ethical Principles for Scholarly Publication

-Peer review
+Peer Review

 The review process is an important aspect of the publication process of an article.
-It helps an editor in making decision on an article and also enables the author to improve the manuscript.
+It helps an editor in making a decision on an article and also enables the author to improve the manuscript.

 A Review certificate is issued to reviewers after the review of the manuscript.
+Review reports are sent to the authors with reviewer identity removed.
+A minimum of two review reports are required per manuscript.

 Misconduct

-Correction and retraction of articles
+Correction and Retraction of Articles

 Conscientia Beam will review and update this editorial policy periodically.